syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 {% endhighlight %}

-**Note****:**
+{% endtabs %}

-1. Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to PDF.
+N> 1.
+Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to PDF.
 Otherwise, the charts are not exported to the converted PDF.
-2. **ChartToImageConverter** is supported from .NET Framework 4.0 onwards
+N> 2. **ChartToImageConverter** is supported from .NET Framework 4.0 onwards

 **Customizing** **the** **PowerPoint** **presentation** **to** **PDF** **conversion**